HassanSajjad-302/HMake/README.md

 It writes in ```toolsCache.json``` whatever is specified in ```ToolsCache::detectToolsAndInitialize```.

-Now, create build-dir in Example1 directory and run hhelper twice and hbuild once. hhelper will create the cache.json file. cache.json file provides an opportunity to select a different toolset.
+First hhelper will create the cache.json file. cache.json file provides an opportunity to select a different toolset.
 It has array indices to the arrays of different tools in toolsCache.json. cache.json file also has the commands